 Let’s back up: Is unemployment taxable?
 Unfortunately, the answer is yes — and that can seem like Uncle Sam kicking you when you’re already down.

-The American Relief Plan provides a small measure of relief: The first $10,200 of unemployment compensation will be shielded from taxes for households with incomes under $150,000 in 2020.
+If you received unemployment compensation in the past, that may come as a surprise.
+Back in 2021, the American Rescue Plan provided a small measure of relief for people who received benefits in 2020 at the peak of the COVID-19 crisis: The first $10,200 of unemployment compensation was shielded from taxes for households with incomes under $150,000 in 2020.

 Federal Income Taxes

 When you receive unemployment benefits, they’re taxed at the federal level as ordinary income.

 That means if you got $10,000 from unemployment during a typical year, it would be taxed in the same income tax brackets as it would if you’d earned $10,000 from a job.
 But you wouldn’t owe payroll taxes, i.e., Social Security and Medicare taxes, on your benefits.

 State Income Taxes